neofreex01/Data-Analytics-Portfolio/R(2019-2020)/Econmetrics problem sets/Oaxaca-decompostition.md

 <img src="./figure/oaxaca/figureunnamed-chunk-9-1.png" style="display: block; margin: auto;" />

 The 1997 distribution reweighted so that it has 1979 demographics is shown in the figure.
 The distribution is much closer to the 1997 distribution than the 1979 distribution.
-That is, the changes in the wage distribution cannot only be explained by demographics, demographics increased inequality but only slightly.
+That is, the changes in the wage distribution cannot only be explained by demographics.
+Demographics increased inequality only slightly, and the major factor of the change of the distribution could be the erosion of minimum wage.